Custom Furniture in Kansas City: Crafted for Your Home, Your Lifestyle, and Your Story

-“You can buy a dining table in an afternoon, but you’ll never buy the story behind it.
-Custom pieces have soul—they’re made with intention.”
+“You can buy a dining table in an afternoon — but you’ll never buy the story behind it.
+Custom pieces have soul.” — Judd

 Leawood Modern

-Leawood interiors tend toward clean lines and quiet luxury—slab-style dining tables, floating sideboards, and minimalist bookcases crafted from oak or walnut.
-The finishes are natural, matte, and elegant.
+Clean lines, quiet luxury, and natural finishes.
+Think slab-style dining tables, floating sideboards, and minimalist bookcases crafted from white oak or walnut.

 Brookside Traditional